Soko Monastery

-Soko Monastery (Манастир Соко) is a Serbian Orthodox Monastery located at the foot of Soko Grad, on the slopes of Sokolska planina near Ljubovije, Serbia.
+Soko Monastery (Манастир Соко) is a Serbian Orthodox monastery at the foot of Soko Grad, on the slopes of Sokolska planina near Ljubovije, Serbia.

 The monastery is dedicated to St. Nicholas of Myra, as well as to St. Bishop Nikolai Velimirović and every summer is the center of the international event "Moba" which brings together young people from the world and who originate from these areas.

 The monastery was built by Bishop of Sabac-Valjevo Lavrentije and is dedicated to Bishop Nikolaj Lelicki and Zicko.

 Church of Monastery

 The church of monastery has in the altar part of relics of St. Bishop Nikolaj.
 Was built in 1994 and belongs to the late Moravian style.
 The wood-carved iconostasis was made in the baroque style and gilded with 24-carat gold, while the icons in the Byzantine style frescoes were also donated to the monastery by sister Krstana Tasić, a famous icon painter.

 The monastery itself has a boarding house with a spacious dining room, a museum and a workshop for monasticism.
 Bishop Nikolaj's House is located next to the monastery.
 It has a library, dining room, 32 bedrooms and other useful rooms.